 MODULE CODE MODULE TITLE BRIEF DESCRIPTION Courses in English language are offered in both the Autumn and Spring semesters.
 These modules are designed to meet the language needs of intermediate to advanced non-native speakers of English studying at university level.
 Students are assigned to the appropriate module based on their language proficiency.
 Language needs analysis is conducted to tailor course content to respond to students' requirements.
 Each course is worth 6 ECTS.
-PRE-REQUISITES [IF ANY] / COMMENTS Offered in Both Semesters EF4721 English as a Foreign The English as a Foreign Language [EFL] modules aim to provide students with the Interested students are [Autumn] Language opportunities to develop their communication skills more accurately and fluently in both oral and written expressions of English. assessed at Orientation.
-EF4722 [Spring] English as a Foreign Language EA4721 English for Academic The English for Academic Purposes [EAP] modules will assist students in improving their Interested students are [Autumn] Purposes academic reading and writing skills in terms of structure, register and accuracy of expression in addition to developing their communication skills. assessed at Orientation.
-EA4722 [Spring] English for Academic Purposes
+PRE-REQUISITES [IF ANY] / COMMENTS Offered in Both Semesters EF4721 [Autumn] EF4722 [Spring] English as a Foreign Language English as a Foreign Language The English as a Foreign Language [EFL] modules aim to provide students with the opportunities to develop their communication skills more accurately and fluently in both oral and written expressions of English.
+Interested students are assessed at Orientation.
+EA4721 [Autumn] EA4722 [Spring] English for Academic Purposes English for Academic Purposes The English for Academic Purposes [EAP] modules will assist students in improving their academic reading and writing skills in terms of structure, register and accuracy of expression in addition to developing their communication skills.
+Interested students are assessed at Orientation.